Aquifer Exemptions Map

 On this page:

 - Downloadable data

 EPA’s interactive map allows users to find locations of aquifers approved for exemption under the Safe Drinking Water Act UIC regulations.
 The website also provides geospatial files and Excel data with an accompanying user guide.
 The map shows the approved aquifer exemption boundaries, when available, in two dimensions, and information such as the depth of injection, local geology, and injected fluid characteristics.
 The Excel spreadsheet provides descriptive information from the geospatial file without geospatial data.
-Users may download the datasets, a fact sheet, and a user guide from the Downloadable Data section on this page or the map’s "Further Information" tab.
+Users may download the datasets and a user guide from the Downloadable Data section on this page or the map’s "Further Information" tab.

 - Visit the Aquifer Exemptions Map on the EPA Geoplatform

 - Review general information about aquifer exemptions and view frequently asked questions

 There are about 6,000 aquifer exemptions in the US.
 The majority of these are located in Montana, Wyoming, Colorado, Utah, Texas, and Indian country.
 Aquifer exemptions also exist in California, which are not shown in the Aquifer Exemption Map.
 California is engaged in a process to digitize existing exemption locations and is also currently reviewing numerous requests for new or expanded aquifer exemptions that they expect to submit to EPA for review.
 As this work progresses, the aquifer exemptions in California will be added to the national dataset.